Improved null proportion estimators for multiple discrete tests with plug-in FDR control: Introduction

 \subsection{Background}

-When many statistical tests are performed simultaneously, an ubiquituous way to account for the false rejections is the false discovery rate (FDR), that is the expected proportion of errors among the rejections.
+When many statistical tests are performed simultaneously, a ubiquitous way to account for the false rejections is the false discovery rate (FDR), that is the expected proportion of errors among the rejections.
 The seminal \cite{BH95} procedure (abbreviated in the sequel as BH procedure) works by rejecting $H_{(1)}, \ldots, H_{(\hat{k})}$, where $\hat{k}$ is determined in the following \emph{step-up} manner

-where $ p_{(1)} \le \ldots \le p_{(m)}$ denote the ordered $p$-values, and $H_{(1)} , \ldots, H_{(m)}$ the corresponding null hypotheses and $p_{(0)} := 0$.
+where $ p_{(1)} \le \ldots \le p_{(m)}$ denote the ordered $p$-values, $H_{(1)} , \ldots, H_{(m)}$ the corresponding null hypotheses and $p_{(0)} := 0$.
 According to results in \cite{BH95} and \cite{BY2001}, this procedure guarantees that $\FDR \le \pi_{0}\alpha$ when the $p$-values are independent or positively dependent, while for arbitrarily dependent $p$-values the \cite{BY2001} procedure is available.
 The simplicity of the BH procedure and its many useful theoretical properties have made it an indispensable tool in modern high dimensional data analysis, see e.g. \cite{benjamini2010simultaneous}.
-Much work has gone into analyzing, extending and adapting this procedure to various settings.